RohanAntony/rohanantony.github.io/src/content/projects/pipecat-and-cloudflare.md

 ## What's next: a fully open-source chained pipeline

-In the next post I'll put the chained architecture into practice using entirely open-source models: **Whisper** for STT, **Gemma 4 4B** as the LLM, and **Kokoro** for TTS — all running locally, all wired together with Pipecat on the same Cloudflare SFU transport built here.
+In the next post I'll put the chained architecture into practice using entirely open-source models: **Whisper** for STT, **Gemma 4 4B** as the LLM, and **Kokoro** for TTS — all running locally or self-hosted, all wired together with Pipecat on the same Cloudflare SFU transport built here.
 The goal is to see how far you can get on a zero-API-cost model stack, and what the latency and quality tradeoffs look like compared to a managed realtime model.
 Stay tuned.

 ---